Fincer/dxvk-wine-autobuilder/README.md

 **NOTE:** PlayOnLinux Wine prefixes is checked for current user only.

-**1)** Compile Wine Staging & DXVK, make and installable packages for them and install them :
+**1)** Compile Wine Staging & DXVK, and make installable packages for them.
+Install the packages:

 `bash updatewine.sh`